proactis-documentation/documentation-source/docs/p2p/nominalvalidation.md

 !!!
 Warning

-    The POXML argument is populated with an xml document based on a internal product structure which may change over time release to release.
+    The POXML argument is populated with an xml document based on a internal product structure which may change over time from release to release.
 It is recommended that you only extract information that you cannot obtain from elsewhere,  and also code defensively.

 ### Error Nominals
 The xml for the returned invalid nominals takes a similar structure to the NominalsXML argument.
 For example: